HackYourFuture/JavaScript1/README.md

 Learn from Uday in the following playlist of videos he has made for you!
 (Click on the image to open the link)

 <a href="https://www.youtube.com/playlist?list=PLVYDhqbgYpYUiqH8IxLJ5qomkEGMzes1q" target="_blank"><img src="./assets/week1-uday.png" width="600" height="350" alt="HYF Video" /></a>

-## Presentation module
-Besides learing a lot of technical concepts you'll be focussing on the softskills as well.
-Please have a look at [this](https://github.com/HackYourFuture/presentation-module) RePo for all the details and deadlines.

 ## Planning